 - Undertake daily cleaning of cages and washing water trough.

-- Direction of prevailing winds in relation to neighbors
+- The direction of prevailing winds in relation to neighbours

 - An adequate source of water